clux/facemaulers/east/irithyll.md

 ![](irithyll-cathedral.png)

+## NPC: Velma Scale
+can elevator them up to the cathedral, but wants them to steal. archdruid; will shapeshift to a

 ### Council Members
 Discussing in A. All happy to take a fight there should it happen.
 [[arklem]] in 10-X will try to prevent them from fucking with their coffins.